Alfresco/alfresco-identity-service/docs/deploy/is-customize.md

 You can customize a realm during the deployment process or manually in the administration console after you have deployed the Identity Service.

 #### Realm customization during deployment
-The below steps advise how to add a realm file to your deployment that contains details of its configuration.
+The following steps advise how to add a realm file to your deployment that contains details of its configuration.

 1. Create a realm file.
 A [sample realm](../../helm/alfresco-identity-service/alfresco-realm.json) file is contained in this project.